 *I have sprinkled some affiliate links in this post including Amazon that gives me a small commission at no extra cost to you if you decided to make a purchase.
 All proceeds go to keep Jess traveling, coffee ☕️ and let's be real...probably wine 🍷.
 I thank you in advance.

 Paia, Maui is a small hippie town located on the North shore of Maui.
 If you are coming to 📍 Paia from the Kahului OGG airport it is about a 15 minute drive without traffic.
 The drive is straight forward and you’ll be driving on 1 road (the Hana Highway) to get to Paia town.
-I always recommend renting a car when exploring Maui as many of the top things to do in Maui require your own transportation, like driving the road to Hana, exploring Haleakala Summit or driving the West Maui loop.
+I always recommend renting a car when exploring Maui as many of the top things to do in Maui require your own transportation, like driving the road to Hana, exploring Haleakala Summit, driving the West Maui loop or the back road to Hana.

 History of Paia